TorchSim/torch-sim/README.md

 as the number of atoms / total time.
 While ASE can only run a single system of n_atoms (on the x axis), torch_sim can run as many systems as will fit in memory.
 On an H100, the max atoms that could fit in memory was 8000 for gemnet, 10000 for MACE, and 2500 for SevenNet.
-This metric gives a clean comparison of how different models make use of the available hardware.
+This metric describes model performance by capturing speed and memory usage simultaneously.

 ## Examples